Clean the dog bed?

 Are these the first thoughts that popped into your head?
 Well, it really is easy.

-First of all, I just want to say that although I know this is not a pleasant topic, in order to keep your home clean and your pet healthy, cleaning soiled pet bedding is gross but necessary.
-It’s a not-so-fun part of being a pet parent, but we promised to take good care of them, so we gotta do what we gotta do, right? 🙂
+First of all, I just want to say that although I know this is not a pleasant topic.
+But, in order to keep your home clean and your pet healthy, cleaning soiled pet bedding is gross but necessary.
+It’s a not-so-fun part of being a pet parent, I know.
+But we promised to take good care of them, so we gotta do what we gotta do, right? 🙂

 We love our dog.

-Lacey is 14 now and is starting to show some signs of aging.
+Lacey is 16 now and is starting to show some signs of aging.
 You know.
-Those milky cataracts in her once-clear eyes, a very gray muzzle and eyebrows, and some incontinence overnight while sleeping in her crate.
+Her once-clear eyes now have milky cataracts.
+She has a very gray muzzle and eyebrows.
+And…she also experiences some incontinence overnight while sleeping in her crate.

 Old Dog Syndrome

-A few weeks ago she couldn’t stand up in the morning.
+A few weeks ago, she couldn’t stand up in the morning.
 It scared us to death.
 We thought she had maybe had a stroke.
-The vet diagnosed her with “old dog syndrome” or idiopathic vestibular disease, where older dogs suddenly develop an inner ear problem that causes them to be very dizzy and unable to keep their balance.
+The vet diagnosed her with “old dog syndrome” or idiopathic vestibular disease.
+It’s where older dogs suddenly develop an inner ear problem that causes them to be very dizzy.
+They are wobbly and unable to keep their balance.

 It comes on suddenly.
-It was very scary for us to see the change overnight in Lacey, from climbing upstairs to her crate the night before to not being able to stand the next morning.
+It was very scary for us to see the change overnight in Lacey.
+She went from climbing upstairs to her crate the night before to not being able to stand the next morning.

-The good news is that most dogs make an almost full recovery within a couple of weeks, and that was the case with our Lacey.
-However, for the first week, she couldn’t keep her balance when urinating so we had to bathe her more often.
+The good news is that most dogs make an almost full recovery within a couple of weeks.
+That was the case with our Lacey.
+However, for the first week, she couldn’t keep her balance when urinating, so we had to bathe her more often.

 And then there was the bed in her crate, which was really soiled.
 Poor dog.